Treatment for Panic Attacks in Halifax

 ● Learning helpful relaxation and stress management strategies

-● Identifying behaviors that keep panic in your life (many of the things we do to deal with panic actually increase the likelihood of an attack)
+● Identifying behaviours that keep panic in your life (many of the things we do to deal with panic actually increase the likelihood of an attack)

 ● Recognizing, challenging, and replacing thoughts that lead to panic attacks